Fraunhofer-SCAI/GAE-vehicle-safety/README.md

 ## Run Database Server

-Currently the database is availabledump`file that is that is developed with`neo4j-community-4.2.4`dump file can be loaded into `neo4j-community-4.2.4`.
-We provide this version as it is no longer availble on neo4j webpage. you can extract it and then run the server with
+Currently the database is available as a dump file that is that is developed with `neo4j-community-4.2.4`.
+The dump file can be loaded into `neo4j-community-4.2.4`.
+We provide this version as it is no longer availble on neo4j webpage.
+You can extract it and then run the server with

 ```
 tar -xzvf neo4j-community-4.2.4.tar.gz
 neo4j-community-4.2.4/bin/neo4j start
 ```

-Then you can load one od available `.dump` file databases to your database.
+Then you can load one of the available `.dump` file databases to your database.

 ```
 ./neo4j-community-4.2.4/bin/neo4j-admin load --from=../database/FILE.dump --database=neo4j --force